pgorman/gsssg/README.md

-Glog is a very, very simple static site generator written in Go (golang).
+Gsssg is a very, very simple static site generator written in Go (golang).

-Glog treats the first argument as a path.
+Gsssg treats the first argument as a path.
 It reads all the `.txt` files in that directory, and outputs `.html` files to the same path.
 It overwrites existing `.html` files with the same name.
 If the `-o` flag is given with the path to a directory, output will be sent there.
-Glog also produces a `contents.html` --- an alphabetized list of links to each `.html` file.
+Gsssg also produces a `contents.html` --- an alphabetized list of links to each `.html` file.

-	$ glog /home/me/blog/
+	$ gsssg /home/me/blog/
-	$ glog -g '*.md' -o /tmp /home/me/blog/
+	$ gsssg -g '*.md' -o /tmp /home/me/blog/

-If the user does not supply a path, Glog looks in the current directory.
+If the user does not supply a path, Gsssg looks in the current directory.

 For a complete list of command-line options:

-	$ glog -h
+	$ gsssg -h

-For files named like `20171231.md` or `20171231235959.md`, Glog creates "forward" and "backward" links between files.
+For files named like `20171231.md` or `20171231235959.md`, Gsssg creates "forward" and "backward" links between files.
-Glog may also produce an RSS feed.
+Gsssg may also produce an RSS feed.

-If the file `page.tmpl` exists in the target directory, Glog reads it as a Go template for format output.
+If the file `page.tmpl` exists in the target directory, Gsssg reads it as a Go template for format output.
-If the first line if an input file is a Markdown header, Glog uses that as the title of the page;
+If the first line if an input file is a Markdown header, Gsssg uses that as the title of the page;
 otherwise, it uses the file name.

-Glog sets the date of the page as the first line containing a date formatted like "Sat Dec 31 09:18:57 EST 2016" or "Sun Jan  1 07:56:01 EST 2017".
+Gsssg sets the date of the page as the first line containing a date formatted like "Sat Dec 31 09:18:57 EST 2016" or "Sun Jan  1 07:56:01 EST 2017".
 This is the default format of the GNU `date` command.
-If the file does not contain such a line, Glog sets the page date to the mtime of the file (see INODE(7)).
+If the file does not contain such a line, Gsssg sets the page date to the mtime of the file (see INODE(7)).

 ## Dependencies ##

-Glog depends on the Blackfriday Markdown parser.
+Gsssg depends on the Blackfriday Markdown parser.

 	$ go get github.com/russross/blackfriday

 ## Configuration and Publishing ##

-Glog does not use a configuration file.
+Gsssg does not use a configuration file.
 It does not have a built-in "publish" function.

-Use a simple shell script to configure Glog and publish, like:
+Use a simple shell script to configure Gsssg and publish, like:

 ```
 #!/bin/sh